Uberspace/manual/source/web-headers.rst

 .. code-block:: console

   [isabell@philae ~]$ uberspace web header list
-  /
+  Default Headers:
     Referrer-Policy: strict-origin-when-cross-origin
     Strict-Transport-Security: max-age=172800
     X-Content-Type-Options: nosniff
     X-Frame-Options: SAMEORIGIN
     X-Xss-Protection: 1; mode=block

 The command displays the current configuration as entered.
+The "Default Headers" section lists headers set by us.
+They can be overridden or suppressed in your configuration, but their base value cannot be changed.
+We take care of updating these to keep up-to-date.

 Adding headers and inheritance
 ==============================